 Winning the lottery seems like a dream come true until the money brings greedy and resentful friends and relatives, con artists and charity cases out of the woodwork.
 Reckless spending, giving, partying and gambling leave many lottery winners penniless.
-Read on to see the hardest-luck cases of lottery loss, and which states love playing the lottery the most.
+Read on to see the hardest-luck cases of lottery loss.

 In 2002, Jack Whittaker won a $314 million Powerball jackpot which, at the time, was the biggest lottery prize in history.
 The West Virginia construction worker, known for his outsized cowboy hats and even bigger personality, remains one of the most extreme cautionary tales about the lottery’s power to ruin lives.
 Whittaker reveled in the ability to give handouts, which he did until the money ran out, donating stacks of cash to churches, diner waitresses, family members, strangers and his local strip club.